JoakimSoderberg/cargo/docs/api.md

 For example when [`CARGO_UNIQUE_OPTS`](api.md#cargo_unique_opts) is not set and an option is specified more than once, a warning will be shown that the first value is ignored.
 This suppresses this.

+#### `CARGO_UNKNOWN_EARLY` ####
+When parsing arguments cargo will by default do it in this order:

+- Go through all arguments and try to parse them.
+- Check for unknown options and fail if they're found.

+This option instead moves this check to **before** the parsing is performed:

+- Check for unknown options and fail if they're found.
+- Go through all arguments and try to parse them.

+Note that since we parse the arguments after we check for unknown options, using the option flag [`CARGO_OPT_STOP`](api.md#cargo_opt_stop) will work differently in regards to unknown options.
+Options found after the stop point will still be processed during the unknown check.

 ### cargo_usage_t ###

 This is used to specify how the usage is output.
 These flags are used by the [`cargo_get_usage`](api.md#cargo_get_usage) function and friends.